Ballrooms

 When using the rotating ballroom options (2, 3, or 4 ballrooms), the system:

-- Tracks participants - Each person is assigned to a ballroom and stays there within a dance block
+- Tracks participants - Each person is assigned to a ballroom and stays there within a group of dances

-- Rotates across blocks - Participants are assigned to different ballrooms in subsequent blocks, ensuring exposure to different judges
+- Rotates across groups - Participants are assigned to different ballrooms in subsequent groups, ensuring exposure to different judges

 - Handles partner changes - When partners have conflicting ballroom assignments, the system prefers keeping students stationary over professionals